Slideshow776/Sandbox-1/README.md

    - **List the team members and their roles, responsibilities, and skills.**

-     This project will be completed individually; graphics and audio will be obtained from third-party websites that make their assets available under the Creative Commons license, and so the main task will be programming and creating some graphics.
+     This project will be completed individually; Audio will be obtained from third-party websites that make their assets available under the Creative Commons license, and so the main task will be programming and creating some graphics.

+     Additionally, there will be an external consultant on Sámi culture to ensure realism and fair use.

    - **What equipment is needed for this project?**